Popcorn (Belgian music style)

-Popcorn (sometimes Belgian popcorn or oldies popcorn) is a style of music and dancing first established in Belgium in the 1970s and 1980s.
-The style includes a wide variety of mostly American and British recordings of R&B and soul music made between the late 1950s and mid 1960s, often relatively obscure, and characterized by a slow or medium, rather than fast, tempo.
+Belgian Popcorn has been described as an underground music style and scene engineered by disc jockeys in the 1970s.
+Developed in Belgium with the tempo reduction and altered remixing of English and U.S. genres like R&B and soul music arrangement.
+Relatively obscure, and characterized by a slow or medium, rather than fast, tempo.
 The style has been described by musician and writer Bob Stanley as "possibly the last truly underground music scene in Europe."
+See New Beat.